kgeil/Alienvault-Plugins/newasset/README.md

 Quick installation:  from the newasset directory:
 If you want to use a different password: Change the password in create-newassetuser.sh and in newasset.cfg.
-This is easily done by invoking: sed -i 's/a_high_strength_password/mypassword/g' newasset.cfg and sed -i 's/a_high_strength_password/mypassword/g' create-newassetuser.sh
+This is easily done by invoking:

+sed -i 's/a_high_strength_password/mypassword/g' newasset.cfg create-newassetuser.sh

 Once you have changed the password, invoke the following two commands:
 ./create-newassetuser.sh
 cp newasset.cfg /etc/ossim/agent/plugins

 Then invoke: alienvault-setup
+Select [1 configure sensor], hit ok.
+Select [4 configure Data Source Plugins], hit ok.
+Scroll down to newasset, and hit the space bar so it's selected.
+Select OK, hit enter.
+Select Back, hit enter.
+Select [8 Apply all Changes]
+Hit enter and wait until the reconfig completes.

 change sensor config, select newasset, click ok, then "Apply all changes"

 you should now get alarms for new assets.